Welcome to Pueblo Community College

 You’ve Made the Right Choice!

-For 85 years, Pueblo Community College (PCC) has provided the education and training that gives our students the skills they need to qualify for good jobs or transfer to a four-year school.
+For 90 years, Pueblo Community College (PCC) has provided the education and training that gives our students the skills they need to qualify for good jobs or transfer to a four-year school.
 We are a two-year community college accredited by The Higher Learning Commission.
 We are one of 13 colleges in the Colorado Community College System, the fastest-growing educational system in Colorado.
-We offer more than 50 associate degree programs, more than 150 certificates, and a Bachelor of Applied Science in Dental.
+We offer more than 60 associate degree programs, more than 90 certificates, and five (5) Bachelor of Applied Science degrees, and a Bachelor of Science Nursing degree.
 We are a state leader in health care education.

 Pueblo Community College has four locations to serve students’ educational needs.
 The main campus is located in Pueblo and serves Pueblo County.
 The Fremont Campus, located in Cañon City, serves Fremont and Custer counties.
 Pueblo Community College has locations in southwest Colorado.
 The Pueblo Community College Southwest Campus is located on Highway 160 between Mancos and Cortez and the Pueblo Community College Southwest Site is located in Durango and serves Archuleta, Dolores, La Plata, Montezuma and San Juan counties.

-The approximate average age of our students is 28 and 27 percent are first-time college students.
-Approximately 83 percent receive some kind of financial assistance in the form of grants, scholarships, work-study jobs and/or student loans.
-On average yearly sixty percent of our students are female, 34 percent represent a minority and 34 percent are the first generation in their family to attend college.
+The median age of our students is 27 years, of whom 16 percent are new first-time college students.
+In 2022, 67 percent of students were first generation, 69 percent were female, 38 percent were Hispanic, and 49 percent were minority.
+Approximately 60 percent of students receive some kind of financial assistance in the form of grants, scholarships, work-study jobs and/or student loans.
 The US Department of Education has designated PCC as a Hispanic-Serving Institution.

 We offer a variety of scheduling alternatives to meet your needs.
 You can choose among day or evening classes, weekend classes and online/hybrid classes and degree programs.
 To support your education, we offer professional advising services, as well as a wide range of academic support services such as tutoring, learning labs, workshops and adaptive services for those with disabilities.
 Our services include the PCC Health Clinic the Dental Hygiene Clinic, Cosmetology, Simulation Center and the Anatomy Lab, located on the Pueblo campus.
 Health services at the Southwest campus are offered as scheduled.